 Parents are asked to provide information about their child, including medical details, parent's country of birth, home address and phone number, emergency contact and so on.
-This information is regarded as confidential and used only as needed for Education Department surveys, medical emergencies, contact with parents etc..
+This information is regarded as confidential and used only as needed for Department for Education surveys, medical emergencies, contact with parents etc..
 Parents are asked to update this information when any changes occur.